 Select LOBs

 The first step is 'Select LOBs'.
-On this step, you will find three sections.
-The first section displays the following information for the existing package:
+On this step, you will find two sections.
+The first section is the Retained Policy section and displays the following information for the existing policy:

 • Policy number